microsoft/Generic-Build-your-own-copilot-Solution-Accelerator/README.md

 This solution accelerator is a powerful tool that helps you create your own AI assistant(s).
 The accelerator can be used by any customer looking for reusable architecture and code snippets to build an AI assistant(s) with their own enterprise data.

-It leverages Azure Open AI Service and Azure AI Search, to identify relevant documents, summarize unstructured information, and generate Word document templates using your own data.
+It leverages Azure OpenAI Service and Azure AI Search, to identify relevant documents, summarize unstructured information, and generate Word document templates using your own data.

 **Scenario**